microsoft/api-guidelines/graph/GuidelinesGraph.md

 //// TODO sync this with https://learn.microsoft.com/en-us/graph/versioning-and-support#api-contract-and-nonbackward-compatible-changes
 //// TODO sync this with https://learn.microsoft.com/en-us/graph/versioning-and-support
 //// TODO update verbiage of sdk vs api versions: https://teams.microsoft.com/l/message/19:a87c7e39-080d-45df-abfa-956c25d852c7_c3e0b685-1b22-4bd3-a5f2-ad4f17c5a30d@unq.gbl.spaces/1707321601369?context=%7B%22contextType%22%3A%22chat%22%7D
-//// TODO we should further discuss model annotations? we will not document these as breaks today; we will kick this down the road for when we are using typespec and the annotations that graph is publishing are actually accurate
+//// TODO we should further discuss model annotations? we will not document these as breaks today; we will kick this down the road for when we are using typespec and the annotations that graph is publishing are actually accurate; when we re-evaluate, we should go through the kinds of annotations that are used and make judgment calls on each; consider sdk generation, client code generation, docs generation, and ags features that leverage annotations

 /*TODO sdk breaks
 differentiate between sdk vs rest breaking changes; also differentiate if clients need to update the sdk for it to be a break: